saeid-h/multitask-mobilenet-v3-tflite/docs/README.md

 **New to the tool?** Start with [Getting Started](getting_started.md), then follow the [Tutorial](tutorial.md).

+**Want quick examples?** Check the example scripts in the `examples/` directory.
+Each script demonstrates a specific capability.

 **Need to train the model?** See the [Training Guide](training_guide.md) for programmatic usage and multi-dataset training.

 **Need specific information?** Check the [API Reference](api_reference.md) for parameter details.